Do you cringe when you hear the word “shame”? If I asked you to tell me what you are most ashamed of, would you be ready to run for the hills?

 In order to be brave, to be voluntarily vulnerable and to step into our fullest, most vibrant potential, we have got to find ways to identify, process and understand our shame and guilt.

-That’s why I am so excited about this week’s episode because in it, I’m talking about shame and guilt and how these emotions can be shifted, honored and transformed so that they no longer negatively impact the quality of our lives.
+In this episode, I’m talking about shame and guilt and how these emotions can be shifted, honored and transformed so that they no longer negatively impact the quality of our lives.

 There’s been a lot of studies done around shame, most famously, by the amazing Brené Brown.
 Her research has revealed shame to be an unspoken epidemic in our time…and it certainly takes a toll, both personally and in the world at large.